 The rest of this page outlines other important resource types and concepts.
 Read the linked documentation sections for all the finer details and extra information.

 Each EVRYTHNG Platform implementation begins with an account, created when a developer signs up for the EVRYTHNG Dashboard.
 Management of account-level resources and other setup is done by the account owner as the ‘Operator’ actor.
 Operators can manage virtually all resources and relationships in an account, with the highest levels of access with their Operator API Key, or through the Dashboard.

 Accounts can also be shared between two or more Operators with separate Dashboard accounts, and given specific roles to allow controlled data access when sharing resources with collaborators.
 These roles can limit a guest Operator’s visibility to certain projects or Dashboard pages as required.

-Project resources are the primary method of grouping and limiting visibility of other types of resource through the project scope, and allow developers to implement a logical separation of resources to reflect their real-world grouping.
+Project resources are the primary method of grouping and limiting visibility of other types of resource, and allow developers to implement a logical separation of resources to reflect their real-world grouping.
 For example, a project may contain all Thngs that belong to a single marketing campaign, and also limit visibility to only other Operators that worked on that campaign.
 The majority of resource types support scoping to one or more projects as required by the integration designer, except those that are designed to be accessible or affect the entire account, which may be scoped to all projects.

 Each project may contain one or more application resources which represent end-user web or mobile applications providing views into and control over the resources contained in an account.
 For example, a warehouse manager may use a mobile app (represented as an EVRYTHNG application resource) that shows all stock in his particular warehouse, and allow him to mark them as received/shipped/missing as they arrive and depart.
-These applications use their Application API Key to create and authenticate Application Users (see below) who then directly interact with resources they own and control.
+These applications use their Access Tokens to directly interact with the resources the app owns and controls.